 - Receive a salary (and not partnership distributions)

-The biggest difference between a non-equity partner and of counsel is that a non-equity partner is someone who shows the ambition and drive to potentially be an equity partner.
-They generally have interpersonal skills, are willing to work very hard and also have good legal skills.
+The biggest difference between a non-equity partner and an of counsel is that the former is someone who shows the ambition and drives to be an equity partner potentially.
+They generally have interpersonal skills, are willing to work very hard, and also have good legal skills.
 They are just not really quite there yet.

 Non-equity partners are generally:

-- People who were formerly associates that are now being "groomed" and tested to see if they can fill a real partnership role; or,
+- People who were formerly associates are now being "groomed" and tested to see if they can fill a real partnership role or

 - Attorneys who were formerly equity partners but are no longer cutting it and are being given time to get business.

-If I had to choose a way to describe non-equity partnership, it would be "secret probation".
-It is a role that (generally) only other attorneys in the firm know about.
-In addition, it is a role and title that is not likely to last more than a few years unless the attorney brings in some business.
+If I had to choose a way to describe this partnership, it would be "secret probation."
+It is a role that (generally) only other lawyers in the company know about.
+In addition, it is a role and duty that is not likely to last more than a few years unless the attorney brings in some business.

-Many non-equity partners are likely to be men with young families who really want to get ahead.
-They have mortgages, car payments and other commitments, and the law firm channels this drive into its growth and survival.
-Women, of course, are also non-equity partners when they show consistent commitment and the sort of drive that this role suggests—but they achieve this position less often because they frequently start families.
-People generally make non-equity partner after years of pressure and billing extreme amounts of hours at a level that is nearly impossible to do for attorneys spending a lot of time with families.
+Many of them are likely to be men with young families who really want to get ahead.
+They have mortgages, car payments, and other commitments, and the legal firm channels this drive into its growth and survival.
+Women, of course, are also non-equity partners when they show consistent commitment and the sort of drive that this job suggests—but they achieve this position less often because they frequently start families.
+People generally become one after years of pressure and billing extreme amounts of hours at a level that is nearly impossible to do for lawyers spending a lot of time with families.

 I want to be clear that at a law firm like White and Case, it is not easy to get to the point where you are considered for even a non-equity role (you need to be really outstanding).
-The odds of making non-equity partner in a large law firm that hires 60 first-year associates each year is low.
-Only one or two of these people will even be around long enough to be considered for a non-equity partner role.
+The odds of making a non-equity partner in a large legal firm that hires 60 first-year associates each year is low.
+Only one or two of these individuals will even be around long enough to be considered for this role.
 It is not easy.

-After a year or two of stringing you along, you will be made a non-equity partner.
-Once you are made a non-equity partner at a very large law firm, the following will happen:
+After a year or two of the legal firm stringing you along, you will be made a non-equity partner.
+Once you are made this at a very large legal office, the following will happen:

-- You'll be given some money to decorate your office.
+- You will be given some money to decorate your office.